-With our May 8, 2020 graduation ceremony coming up fast (check out our Facebook event for the latest information), we thought we’d take this moment to explain how this event can benefit anyone interested in homeschooling, even if you don’t know any of the graduates this year.
+With our May 14, 2021, graduation ceremony scheduled (check out our Facebook event for the latest information), we thought we’d take this moment to explain how this event can benefit anyone interested in homeschooling, even if you don’t know any of the graduates this year.

 Remember the reasons you chose (or are interested in) homeschooling.

 Many of the advantages typically associated with homeschoolers – character development, strong academic records, closer-knit families, etc. – are all borne out during the homeschool graduation ceremony.

 We take the time to collect individual profiles and descriptions of each graduate, written in their own words.